The 6 Best Budget Bike Trainers (Ideal for Beginners) [2025]

 This is one of the most affordable bike trainers of this type.
 The Magene T100 is the only direct-drive trainer on this list.
 More expensive alternatives start at double the price.

-However, its lower price reflects lower specs (lower resistance and gradient simulation, lower accuracy).
-But if you are not a demanding rider, T100 will be enough for you.
+However, its lower price reflects lower specs (lower resistance, gradient simulation, and accuracy).
+But if you are not a demanding rider, the T100 will be enough for you.

-Remember that Magene T100 Direct Drive doesn’t come with a cassette, and you must buy it separately.
+Remember that the Magene T100 Direct Drive doesn’t include a cassette; you’ll need to buy one separately.

 At this price point, you also should not expect as good a road-like riding experience as with more expensive smart trainers.
 It also lacks an ERG mode, so if this feature is important to you, look elsewhere.